MayankKashyap/Ruby/README.md

 # Ruby
 This repo will hold some ruby programe,
-To run these programs ,firstly install ruby  on your system "dnf install ruby" and then write "ruby progname.rb"
+To run these programs ,firstly install ruby  on your system by using "dnf install ruby" and then write "programe_name.rb"